 You will now be asked to enter your SSH passphrase.
 Enter it - and welcome to your Raidboxes Box file tree!

 IF you receive a warning message that the connection is unknown (it is the first connection), you can proceed as follows:

 - re-enter your SSH details

-As is mentioned on the initial welcome screen of the SSH connection to your RAIDBOXES BOX, your pre-installed WordPress directory is located in
+As mentioned in the welcome screen of the SSH connection to your Raidboxes Box , your pre-installed WordPress directory is located in

 /home/wp/disk/wordpress.
 Your current working directory when you first connect via SSH is